-The surface water salinity at the project CRMS sites, reference CRMS sites, and Mermentau River reference recorder was measured concurrently from 2007 through 2015, salinity spikes above 15ppt were common in the river and salinities rarely reached above 7 ppt in the project and reference CRMS sites (figure 11).
+The surface water salinity at the project CRMS sites, reference CRMS sites, and Mermentau River reference recorder were measured concurrently from 2007 through 2018; salinity spikes above 15ppt were common in the river and salinities rarely reached above 7 ppt in the project and reference CRMS sites (figure 11).
 The project was compromised by Hurricanes Rita and Ike, along with several other events.
-A plug in the eastern levee was mechanically breached after each storm and two other high water events leaving the area open to tidal saltwater exchange.
-The gravity drainage district is working towards installing a permanent spillway structure to prevent the need to cut the plug during high water which should allow salinities to be more effectively controlled in the project area.
+A plug in the eastern levee was mechanically breached after each storm and two other high water events, leaving the area open to tidal saltwater exchange.
+The gravity drainage district installed a permanent spillway structure in 2017 to prevent the need to cut the plug during high water which should allow salinities to be more effectively controlled in the project area.
+Although a brief drought in the spring of 2018 allowed salinities above 5ppt in the project area for most of the growing season.

-The interstitial soil porewater salinity in the project CRMS sites, reference CRMS sites, and Mermentau River CRMS reference site locations were measured at 10 and 30 cm from 2006 through 2015 (figure 12).
-The yearly average porewater salinity in the project CRMS site and reference CRMS site locations varied from 3-8 ppt across the period of record, and were generally very stable across hurricanes, droughts, and heavy upland rain.
-The Mermentau River CRMS reference site soil salinity increased from 2007 through 2011, only decreasing after four wet year in succession.
-During the drought of 2011 the average soil salinity at the Mermentau River CRMS reference site was 16 ppt, and was considerably more saline than the other two locations even with repeated degradations to the project area perimeter for flood control purposes.
-As of the completion of the 2015 sampling the project, reference, and Mermentau River reference annual soil salinities were very similar with the exception of the Mermentau River reference 30cm samples which remained higher than 7 ppt.
+The interstitial soil porewater salinity in the project CRMS sites, reference CRMS sites, and Mermentau River CRMS reference site locations were measured at 10 and 30 cm from 2006 through 2018 (figure 12).
+The yearly average porewater salinity in the project CRMS site and reference CRMS site locations varied from 2-8 ppt across the period of record, and were generally very stable across hurricanes, droughts, and heavy upland rain.
+The Mermentau River CRMS reference site soil salinity increased from 2007 through 2011, only decreasing after several wet years in succession.
+During the drought of 2010 the average soil salinity at the Mermentau River CRMS reference site was 18 ppt, and was considerably more saline than the other two locations, even with repeated degradations to the project area perimeter for flood control purposes.
+At the completion of the 2018 sampling the project, reference, and Mermentau River reference annual soil salinities have again began to diverge as the Mermentau River reference samples remained higher than 6 ppt, nearly double the other two locations.

 The salinity goals were to maintain salinity in the project area under 3 ppt and to prevent peaks over 7 ppt.
 Specific tests prescribed in the monitoring plan called for BACI analysis of salinities and the proportion of time salinities were beyond the target range in the project and reference areas pre and post-construction.
 Weekly mean salinities were compared in the project and reference area pre and post construction using nonparametric one-way Median test.
 Differences in weekly project and reference salinities from continuous data recorders deployed concurrently from 5/2000 to 4/2004 were compared pre and post construction.
 There was a significant difference where project area salinities were 1.3 ppt higher than reference area salinities pre construction and were 2.3 ppt lower than reference salinities post construction ($\chi^2 = 52.16$, p<0.0001) (Sharp and Guidry 2011).
-Similarly, the percent of hourly data per week outside the target range of 3 ppt was 10% higher in the project area than in the reference area pre construction and 24% lower than the reference post construction (χ^2 = 23.47, p<0.0001).
+Similarly, the percent of hourly data per week outside the target range of 3 ppt was 10% higher in the project area than in the reference area pre construction and 24% lower than the reference post construction ($\chi^2 = 23.47$, p<0.0001).
 These tests indicate that the project had the desired effects of reducing salinities in the project area relative to the reference area from May, 2000 through April, 2004.
-In fact, salinities weren't beyond the 3 ppt target range in the project area from 2002 to 2004 but they were occasionally above the target at the reference recorder in 2002 and 2003 suggesting the project did successfully limit saltwater access before Hurricane Rita.
+In fact, salinities weren't beyond the 3 ppt target range in the project area from 2002 to 2004, but they were occasionally above the target at the reference recorder in 2002 and 2003 suggesting the project did successfully limit saltwater access before Hurricane Rita.